sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ### Log type

 - **Description**: The type of your logs.
 You can define your own type or use a pre-defined type.
+The type name should be in lowercase kebab case, meaning it should use lowercase letters with words separated by dashes (e.g., `myapp-logs` or `my-other-app-logs`).
 - **Required**: Yes
 - **Example**: `myapp-logs` which is a custom type, `nginx` which is pre-defined